 Those who are interested in law enforcement careers with the U.S. Military have quite a few options.
 In addition to the four primary war-fighting branches, one branch offers a unique merging of law enforcement and national defense: the United States Coast Guard.

-Whatever your interest might be in criminology or criminal justice, the Coast Guard literally has it all.
+Whatever your interest is in criminology or criminal justice, the Coast Guard literally has it all.
 From immigration enforcement to drug interdiction and everything in between, members of the U.S. Coast Guard protect and patrol the shores of America, enforcing both federal and maritime law.
 They also serve as the preeminent marine search and rescue providers, and they maintain war-fighting capabilities in support of the U.S. Navy.

 U.S. Coast Guard History

 The Coast Guard traces its roots to 1790 when a system of cutters was created within the Department of the Treasury, making it one of the oldest law enforcement organizations in the U.S. The agency was tasked with enforcing tariffs and laws pertaining to trade.

 The service was first called the Revenue Cutters, then "system of cutters," and, finally, the Revenue Cutter Service.
 It was granted the authority to board all U.S. ships within four miles of shore, as well as all foreign vessels within U.S. waters.

 The Revenue Cutter Service merged with the U.S. Life-Saving Service in 1915, which included a system of safeguards to aid sailors in the event of a shipwreck.
 This new service was named the United States Coast Guard and it has taken a unique place among both federal law enforcement agencies and the armed forces.

 The Coast Guard was an agent of the Treasury from its inception until it was transferred to the newly created Department of Homeland Security after the terrorist attacks of Sept.
 11, 2001.
 The Guard has continued its dual role of enforcing the law and defending the nation since then, patrolling the shores and inland waterways of the U.S. and providing wartime support to the U.S. Navy overseas.

 What the U.S. Coast Guard Does